B A H A T I

 (Seongnam-si, South Korea)

-Microcosmos at N Gallery (Seongnam-si, South Korea)
+Microcosmos, group exhibition at N Gallery (Seongnam-si, South Korea)

 1. Rain or shine, 2025 (Acrylic on canvas, 50x60cm)